 Whey protein and casein protein can both be valuable tools to maximise your body’s protein synthesis.
 Because whey protein is digested much quicker, it makes a better choice for a post-workout shake since you want to quickly get more protein into your muscle cells.
 Casein protein is a slow digesting protein, which makes it a better choice before you go to bed.

-If you’re looking for a casein product to take in the evenings, it’s hard to go wrong with Optimum Nutrition’s Gold Standard.
+If you’re looking for a casein product to take in the evenings, we feel it’s hard to go wrong with Optimum Nutrition’s Gold Standard.
 It’s made from 100% micellar casein and provides you with a high-quality product at an affordable price.

 Grenade Hydra 6 offers a unique blend of 50% whey protein isolate and 50% micellar casein.
 It makes a great choice as a post-work protein if you’re in a calorie deficient.
 Not only will the whey powder give you an immediate protein boost, but the casein will continue providing your muscles with protein for hours.

 If you like to bulk order your protein supplements, you might like Bulk Micellar Casein Protein Powder.
 You can buy it in bags up to 4 kg and provides the best value of any of the casein protein powders that we’ve looked at.